e-geist/ddtp/doc/presentation/presentation.md

   - publish most recent state regularly
   - read most recent n messages and process to find desired state
   - biggest disadvantage: retrieval might get finicky in a system with a lot of participants
-- TODO: add what was used for poc
+- for poc none of both were implemented (yet), due to need to cut scope ;)
+  - but would implement kafka approach due to kafka already being used

 ## outside of live trading